stockhuman/internaut/site/pages/collection/video/anthropos.md

 	</div>
 </figure>

-Does as an odd experiment to eventually set to music.
+An odd "vibe" test of 3D rendered graphics set to music.
+Animated and rendered in Blender.